deleonio/poc-flexible-web-application-architecture/README.md

 ### E2E-Test

 Execute all e2e tests with `yarn e2e`.
 Note that the application can be reached under http://localhost:8080 (e.g. `yarn serve preact`).

+## Dokumentation

+[Storybook] is a realy nice tool to document the components and there usage.

+- `yarn storybook:serve` for serve the documentation
+- `yarn storybook:build` for build the documentation

 ## Open topics